kayla-weaver/kweaver/README.md

   -opening your terminal and type the following: cd desktop -once you are in your desktop write git clone "url-of-remote-repo"
 * Once here, you should be able to use the command code . to open the project in VS code
-* From VS Code you can click "Go Live" in the bottom right hand corner.
+* From VS Code you can click "Go Live" in the bottom right hand corner to view the website

 ## Known Bugs